dullroar/ten-steps-to-linux-survival/Step01.md

 The actual "command prompt" is when you run a shell in an "interactive session" in a terminal window.
-This might be from logging into the console of a Linux VM, or starting a terminal window in a X window manager like GNOME or KDE, or `ssh`'ing\drcmd{ssh} into an interactive session of a remote machine, or even running a Cygwin\drios{Cygwin} command prompt under Windows.
+This might be from logging into the console of a Linux VM, or starting a terminal window in a X window manager like GNOME or KDE, or `ssh`'ing\drnet{ssh} into an interactive session of a remote machine, or even running a Cygwin\drunx{Cygwin} command prompt under Windows.

 Command prompts allow you to work in a so-called "REPL" environment (Read, Evaluate, Print, Loop).
 You can run a series of commands once, or keep refining a command or commands until you get them